 - Asynchronous Online Instruction: Libraries staff have created a variety of online tutorials and learning objects that can be added to your course.
 Faculty and course instructors may also consult with librarians to design instruction sessions and/or materials that best support course goals.
 Contact the appropriate subject librarians to discuss your needs.

-- General Library Research Workshops: Syracuse University Libraries offers a series of workshops throughout the Fall semester for students, faculty, and staff.
-If desired, faculty and course intructors can assign attendance at one or more workshops as an extra-credit activity.
+- General Library Research Workshops: Syracuse University Libraries offers a series of workshops throughout the year for students, faculty and staff.
+If desired, faculty and course instructors can assign attendance at one or more workshops as an extra-credit activity.
 See the schedule of workshop events on the Libraries' News and Events page.

 Request and Plan Your Class Session with the Special Collections Research Center

-The Special Collections Research Center will be offering virtual only instruction sessions for spring 2021 prioritizing the use of online collections.
-With three or more weeks’ notice our staff can prepare synchronous sessions or asynchronous video recordings with a limited number of items.
+The Special Collections Research Center offers in-person and virtual instruction sessions.
+With three or more weeks’ notice SCRC staff can prepare an engaging instruction session with a limited number of items.

 Fill out the SCRC instruction request form to connect you with the appropriate staff member from the Special Collections Research Center.